The person writing this is Aron Lewin.

 The story was enjoyed (so I’m told) by friends and family so, over the next few weeks, I interviewed the local barber, bookstore and other places that I was reasonably familiar with.
 I received suggestions for longstanding shops that are outside of Caulfield, and have inched my way across parts of Melbourne in the hope that people will have a chat with me.
 I’m still inching so, please, send suggestions for shops in different areas!

 After a while, I decided to shamefully self-promote.
 Tales of Brick and Mortar stories have subsequently featured in The Glen Eira Leader, Urban List, Commercial Real Estate and The Age.
-After an interview on RRR 102.7FM, I received an email from Tatiana CC Scott, an excellent photographer, and I have been working with her on subsequent stories (as can be seen by the dramatically positive shift in the quality of photos about 10 stories in.)
+After an interview on RRR 102.7FM, I received an email from Tatiana CC Scott, an excellent photographer, and I have been working with her on subsequent stories.

 The point of this project is ever-evolving.
 I’ve spent an inordinate amount of time on it, and the justification for that use of time is not reinforced by something solid.
 Where I’m presently at is that these shops are an integral part of local communities, and relationships are developed that transcend transactions.

 The chat I have with Hassan from Divine Deli goes beyond the coffee I might buy.
 I care about what he’s up to and, hopefully, vice-versa.
-But, we don’t tend to know much about the stories behind these small businesses.
-For the most part, these stories are genuinely interesting.
-But, once these shops close, the opportunity to share these stories potentially disappears.
+We don’t tend to know much about the stories behind these small businesses but – once they close – the opportunity to find out more potentially disappears.

-Hopefully, Tales of Brick and Mortar adds a bit of value to these shops, and inspires a few conversations that go beyond a transaction.
+Hopefully, Tales of Brick and Mortar adds something to the way that we value these shops, and inspires a few conversations that go beyond a transaction.

 Anyway, please send story suggestions, positive feedback, job opportunities that justify the inordinate amount of time I’ve spent on this, and anything else to firstname.lastname@example.org